avaneev/a5hash/README.md

 This test demonstrates that the `a5rand()` construct maintains approximately unbiased state and collision statistics close to that of uniform distribution, continuously, and for any initial seed.
-Additionally, the state variables follow same multi-lag auto-correlation statistics as uniformly-random numbers (see the `count_indep()` function below).
+Additionally, the state variables follow same multi-lag auto-correlation statistics as uniformly random numbers (see the `count_indep()` function below).

-## Uniformity Margin
+## State Uniformity Margin

 Although the state variables are approximately uniform, a bit independence test between the randomly chosen `UseSeed` and subsequent `Seed1` and `Seed2`